freeverseio/crypto-soccer/truffle-core/documentation/scaling.md

 Team is a struct that has:
     - string tname = unique
     - uint256 playersIdxA = serialization of 9 playerIdx (positions in player[] array)
-    - uint256 playersIdxB = serialization of up to 9 playerIdx
+    - uint256 playersIdxB = serialization of up to 7 playerIdx (7x28=196)
-    - uint256 leagues[] = serializes:
-            - the leagueIdx it has joined that are not processed yet (28 bit)
-            - the block number of joining (29 bit)
-            - 1 bool to indicate if this team in this league has been updated by the BC already
-            - if the previous is not true, then:
+                                + blockNumLastUpdate ( + 28b = 224)
+                                + currentLeagueIdx ( +28 = 252)
+                                + wasProcessedByBC ( +1 = 253)
+    - address lastUpdaterAddr = who wrote the last update

-            - the block number (29bit) of the last time an updater updated that team in that league (used to determine if challenge period is over or not)
-            - the hash of the written new team state
+- blockNumLastUpdate (29bit): he block number (29bit) of the last time an updater updated that team in that league (used to determine if challenge period is over or not).
+If this number is zero, it means that it has not been updated yet.
+If non-zero, it is used implicitly to know if the challenging time has passed, in case the team wants to join another league.

-Rationale: when updating, the updater writes the block number for every league it participated, and the hash of the written state.
+Rationale: when updating, the updater computes & writes the state of all players in team at the end of each league.
+It writes the blockNumLastUpdate.

-The bool is still 0.
-This indicates that it can be challenged.
+The bool wasProcessedByBC is still 0.
+This, together witn nonzero blockNumLastUpdate: indicates that it can be challenged.

-If a challeger finds it lies, then it re-updates the states of the players, and the hashes...
-...but he has only force the BC to update one league.
-He sets the bool to 1 for that league.
+If a challeger finds it lies, then it re-updates the states of the players via a BC Tx.
+He sets the bool to 1, meaning that the team is totally ready to join another league, regardless of the value of blockNumLastUpdate.
-At most, this will have to repeat it for as many leagues as needed to be updated.

-When the challenge time is over (which is implicitly checked next time this teams joins a league), then all leagues[] are reset to zero.
+==> Note that we only need two playerstates: old (at the begininning of the league, and at the end).

 ## League